eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

     Notes:
     * The GET request to the Icecast server must contain the `Icy-Metadata: 1` header to enable metadata.
       * CORS must allow the `Icy-Metadata` header.
 Without this header, metadata is not returned in the Icecast response.
-    * An invalid CORS policy on the Icecast server may prevent the `Icy-MetaInt` header from being read.
-To work around this, manually determine the metadata interval and pass it into the `icyMetaInt` option
+    * An inadequate CORS policy on the Icecast server may prevent the `Icy-MetaInt` header from being read.
+To work around this, `IcecastMetadataReader` will attempt to detect the metadata interval.
+Alternatively, the metadata interval can be manually determined an passed into the `icyMetaInt` option.
     * See the [Troublshooting](#troublshooting) section for more information on CORS.

     <pre>